Locally differentially private estimation of nonlinear functionals of discrete distributions: Introduction

-In this work, we study the effect that keeping the original data private has on the estimators of such information theoretic measures and, in particular, on the power sum functional of a discrete distribution.
-Differential privacy \cite{Dwork} has prevailed in the recent literature as a convenient approach to randomize samples and still have a control of the amount $\alpha >0$ of privacy introduced.
-The randomized samples, also known as private samples, are provided to the users who want to extract information from the original underlying distribution.
-Local differential privacy (LDP) is a particular setup where no trusted curator or third party is needed.
-Each private sample has been produced using a privacy mechanism that has access to only one individual of the original sensitive data.
-In this setup we distinguish local differential privacy mechanisms that are interactive, i.e. they are allowed to use publicly available data (already privatized), or not-interactive.
+Keeping sensitive data $x_1,\ldots,x_n$ private is a major concern in the modern area of Big Data.
+For example, $x_1,\ldots,x_n$ may be personal health or financial data of $n$ participants to a survey. \textit{Differential privacy} (DP) \cite{Dwork} has prevailed in the recent literature as a convenient approach to randomize samples with a control of the amount $\alpha >0$ of privacy introduced.
+The randomized samples $z_1,\ldots,z_n$, also known as private samples, are provided to the statisticians who want to extract information on the underlying distribution $p$ of the initial data $x_1,\ldots,x_n$. \textit{Global or central DP} allows simultaneous treatment of the whole initial sample in order to produce the privatized random variables.
+In contrast, \textit{Local differential privacy} (LDP) is a stronger setup of privacy where no one has access to all sensitive data $x_1,\ldots,x_n$ (not even a trusted curator or third party to handle the privatization), but each individual $i$ has access to one $x_i$.

-It is quite popular now, that privacy, in particular local differential privacy, comes at the cost of slower rates for learning and testing methods in many cases.
+It is quite popular now that privacy, in particular local differential privacy, comes at the cost of slower rates of learning in many estimation problems.
+For example, estimation of the probability density is known to be achieved with slower rates in the minimax sense under $\alpha$-LDP constraints, see \cite{duchi2013}, \cite{WassermanZhou}, \cite{rohde2020geometrizing} and\\ \cite{butucea2020local}.
 There is a rush nowadays to better understand when the loss is unavoidable and to show that such loss is optimal over all privacy mechanisms and procedures at hand.
-More concretely, estimation of the probability density is known to be achieved with slower rates in the minimax sense under $\alpha$-LDP constraints, see \cite{duchi2013}, \cite{WassermanZhou}, \cite{rohde2020geometrizing} and \cite{butucea2020local}.
-However, estimating a power sum functional with power $\gamma = 2$ (quadratic functional) is possible with parametric rates in some cases \cite{butucea2020interactive}.
-Moreover, \cite{butucea2020interactive} first showed that interactive methods attain faster rates than non-interactive ones.
-This has also been proved for identity testing of discrete distributions in \cite{BerrettButucea}.

-In order to describe phase transitions for the estimation of nonlinear functionals under LDP constraints, we consider the power sum functionals $F_\ga$ of discrete distributions $p=(p_1,...,p_K)$ with power $\gamma >0$, i.e. $F_\ga = \sum_{k=1}^K p_k^\ga$.
-We compare our results to the phase transitions known for non private data.
-Moreover, we distinguish non-interactive and interactive privacy mechanisms within the private setup.